 Traffic Safety Camera Program

 Traffic safety cameras are a proven, effective way to get people to follow traffic laws.
-This includes stopping at red lights, driving at safe speeds, and illegally driving in bus lanes.
+This includes stopping at red lights, driving at safe speeds, and following the law in bus lanes.
 Traffic safety cameras support the goal of our Vision Zero program to end traffic deaths and serious injuries.

 What's Happening Now